ubuntu/snappy-playpen/ristretto/README.md

 This project creates a working snap of `ristretto`.

 To get this done, we need to do the following:
- - use gtk-launch wiki part
+ - use desktop launcher part
  - build from current git
  - run using `--devmode`